Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Examples of discrete-time guided processes

 \end{enumerate} \end{thm}

-While we can simply take $\tilde\kappa=\kappa$ in this example, yielding unit weights, in case $R$ is very large, it can nevertheless be advantageous to use a different (simpler) map $\tilde\kappa$.
-To see, this, note that we only need to compute one element of the matrix vector product $Kh$, but need to compute the full vector $\tilde{K}h$ in the backward map.
+While we can simply take $\tilde\kappa=\kappa$ on a tree, yielding unit weights, in case $R$ is very large, it can nevertheless be advantageous to use a different (simpler) map $\tilde\kappa$.
+To see, this, note that we only need to compute one element of the matrix vector product $Kg$, but need to compute the full vector $\tilde{K}g$ in the backward map.
 Hence, choosing $\tilde K$ sparse can give computational advantages.